 Help your clients by setting realistic and attainable goals.
 Otherwise, they’ll soon lose their motivation.
 Before climbing a mountain, you first have to climb a hill.
 Helping your clients to formulate their goals is the first step to success.

-Make sure their goals are realistic, attainable, and set deadlines.
-Talk to them about their wishes, and turn their wishes into measurable milestones.
+Make sure their goals are realistic, attainable, and set deadlines for them to achieve said goals.
+Talk to them about their intentions for getting healthy or in shape, and turn their intentions into measurable milestones.
 Keep measuring their progress, and make sure to show it to them as often as possible, to remind them their efforts are paying off.

 Related Content: The Ideal Personal Trainer Intake Process